dy/sprae/r&d.md

     * [ ] prop.fx="" - run effect without changing property
     * [ ] x.prop="xyz" - set element property, rather than attribute (following topic)
     * [ ] x.raf="abc" - run regularly?
+    * [ ] x.watch-xyz - update by change of any of the deps

 ## [x] Writing props on elements (like ones in :each) -> nah, just use `:x="this.x=abc"`